weizhiao/rust-elfloader/README.md

 Utilize Rust's lifetime mechanism to check at compile time whether the dependent libraries of a dynamic library are deallocated prematurely.
 For example, there are three dynamic libraries loaded by `elf_loader`: `a`, `b`, and `c`.
 Library `c` depends on `b`, and `b` depends on `a`.
 If either `a` or `b` is dropped before `c` is dropped, the program will not pass compilation.
 (You can try this in the [examples/relocate](https://github.com/weizhiao/elf_loader/blob/main/examples/relocate.rs).)

+### ✨ Supports Lazy Binding ✨
+The `elf_loader` supports lazy binding, which means that when a symbol is resolved, it is not resolved immediately, but is instead resolved when it is first called.

+### ✨ Supports RELR relative relocation format ✨
+The `elf_loader` supports the RELR relative relocation format.
+For detailed information on RELR, please refer to: [Relative relocations and RELR](https://maskray.me/blog/2021-10-31-relative-relocations-and-relr).

 # Feature

 | Feature     | Description                                                                                                                                                                       |